+- An effective leadership style that inspires confidence and collegiality in those they lead, which motivates and encourages others to participate and go the extra mile.

+- Versatility and flexibility in terms of one's own leadership style.
+To be aware of different management styles and in which circumstances it is appropriate to adopt an alternative approach.

+- Strong interpersonal, written and oral communication skills.

+- Strong organisational skills:

+- o the ability to delegate

-- An effective leadership style that inspires confidence and collegiality in those they work with, which motivates and encourages others to participate and go the extra mile. - Strong interpersonal, written and oral communication skills. - Strong organisational skills: - o the use of effective time management - o the ability to prioritise - Resilience and motivation to lead the academy through day-to-day challenges whilst maintaining a clear strategic vision, staying positive, and focusing on key priorities. - Genuine passion and belief in the potential of every student. - Strategic thinking and the potential to adopt an entrepreneurial approach to the role. - An educational vision aligned with the academy's high aspirations and high expectations of themselves and others. - A clear understanding of the strategies required to establish consistently high standards of behaviour in an inner London school and a commitment to continuously implementing these strategies. - An ambassadorial approach in all dealings with the community and subsequently to be positive and successfully market the academy in the community. - Confident and effective presentational skills during public speaking.
+- o the use of effective time management

+- o the ability to prioritise

+- Resilience and motivation to lead the academy through day-to-day challenges whilst maintaining a clear strategic vision, staying positive, and focusing on key priorities. - Genuine passion and belief in the potential of every student. - Strategic thinking and the potential to adopt an entrepreneurial approach to the role. - An educational vision aligned with the academy's high aspirations and high expectations of themselves and others. - A clear understanding of the strategies required to establish consistently high standards of results and behaviour in a complex inner city school and commitment to relentlessly instilling these strategies. - An ambassadorial approach in all dealings with the community and subsequently to be positive and successfully market the academy in the community. - Confident and effective presentational skills during public speaking. - Skilful management and maintenance of working relationships with parents and other stakeholders. - Ability to lead, coach and motivate staff within a performance management framework, including professional development and effective management of underperformance.